AudioBridger by Blue Tomato Media

 Pair AudioBridger with one of these and pick it as your input device:

-• Loopback (Rogue Amoeba) — paid, very polished, lets you grab a single app's audio.
+• Loopback (Rogue Amoeba) — paid, lets you grab a single app's audio. (we love this tool)

 • BlackHole — free, open source.